-8For example, in the Brander-Spencer model with retaliation, the previously optimal export subsidy policy is suffer from deficiencies leading to government failure.
+Finally, in the cases discussed thus far, intervention may be effective if the government itself does not suffer from deficiencies leading to government failure.
 One of the notable lacunae of the IP literature is the general absence of discussion of political economy factors, in particular the possibility of rent-seeking behavior by self-interested firms and policymakers and the concomitant degradation of policy.
 One of the important aspects of Asian industrial policies was the relative lack of corruption, perhaps reflecting the high status of civil service jobs and their relatively high rate of remuneration.9 This will be touched upon in the discussion of the specific cases below.